 Another example could be to say to someone, 'Do you realize that you are starting to speak loudly at me and this is not helping us get the problem fixed?
 I assume you want the problem fixed?'.

-Often a simple sentence like this will get them all blustering and even another scathing comment may come out their mouth -- but you calling them on it, is often enough of an interrupt for you to be able to start to take charge in the situation.
+Often a simple sentence like this will get them blustering.
+And even cause another scathing comment to come out their mouth.
+But calling them on their poor behavior, is often enough of an interrupt for you to be able to start to take charge in the situation.
 Getting them focused on getting the job done -- rather than abuse.

 Be very mindful that the tone of voice and your posture are critical.
 You need to be calm and confident.
 Take a few deep rhythmic breaths before you start saying anything to get your own emotions under control.

-If after a few attempts at addressing the behavior there has been no shift in their treatment of you, you could make a formal complaint either to your HR Department or to another senior leader within your organization (if you do not have an HR Department) about what you consider to be verbal abuse in the workplace.
+If after a few attempts at addressing the behavior and there has been no shift in their treatment of you, you could make a formal complaint about the verbal abuse in the workplace.
 If the person who is doing the abusing is the owner of the business then ...

-You may make the decision that this issue is so big that you will remove yourself from the situation.
-Just remember, that if you haven't cleared up your part of it, (e.g. you haven't spoken up) then you go with you.
+You may decide that this issue is so big that you will remove yourself from the situation.
+Just remember, that if you haven't cleared up your part of it, (e.g. you haven't spoken up), then you go with you.
 Which means the problem will re-emerge in your new situation.
 So, I strongly urge you to do the work on yourself first, before you take this decision.

-No high performance organization would ever tolerate verbal abuse in the workplace ... although it is unlikely that verbal abuse would happen in a true high performance workplace ... because high performance people simply don't think or behave this way.
+No high-performance organization would ever tolerate verbal abuse in the workplace.
+Although it is unlikely that verbal abuse would happen in a high-performance workplace ... because high-performance people simply don't think or behave this way.

 Have Your Say